julielerman/PluralsightEFCore6Fundamentals/README.md

 # Pluralsight EF Core 6 Fundamentals

+### Note: EF Core 8 Fundamentals was published Jan 2024.
+Code and links are at https://github.com/julielerman/EFCore8Fundamentals.###
 All code samples for [EF Core 6 Fundamentals on Pluralsight](https://pluralsight.pxf.io/EFCore6)
 Published May 3, 2022